Table of Contents

 #4 Hardcover Books

-Hardcover books are a bit more complicated to produce, but can still make you a handsome royalty.
+Self-publishing hardcover books is more challenging than the other 3 ways to make money with Amazon, but can still make you a handsome royalty.

 The process has more steps because Createspace doesn’t print-on-demand hardcover books, so you have to rely on a third-party platform like Lulu.